It's Christmas in Canada: Plot

 In the Centre Block of the Parliament Buildings, the boys ask for a guard to let them in, but he insists the Prime Minister sees nobody and slams the door.
 Steve and the mime turn around to go home, reasoning "We gave it our best, but our best wasn't good enough, eh?", but Kyle pleads with the guard, who says the Prime Minister is in China.
 Disappointed, the four boys sit on the steps and cry until the guard, now feeling sorry for them, admits he was lying and allows them entrance.
 The boys finally meet with the Prime Minister, a gigantic floating head who is a brutal dictator and refuses to repeal his laws.
-Scott then arrives with the Gintses, and, along with Kyle, appeal to the Prime Minister to support their separate views.
+Scott then arrives with the Gintzes, and, along with Kyle, appeal to the Prime Minister to support their separate views.
 The Prime Minister rejects Kyle's speech, and to prove his point, vaporizes Kenny.
 Stan reveals that the gigantic floating head is mechanically controlled by Saddam Hussein in a spider-hole.
 Upon discovery of the Prime Minister's true identity, the Canadians arrest Hussein (a reference to Hussein's actual arrest four days before the episode aired) and declare all of the new laws null and void.
-The Gintses realize how much Kyle must care for Ike to come all the way to Canada and they give Ike the choice to go back to America, which he accepts as he hugs Kyle.
+The Gintzes realize how much Kyle must care for Ike to come all the way to Canada and they give Ike the choice to go back to America, which he accepts as he hugs Kyle.
 Cartman's watch goes off, and he is upset about missing Christmas, but Kyle insists that he got his brother back and that's all that matters; Cartman, however, gets angry and tries to fight Kyle.
 Kyle at first is reluctant but then hits Cartman only once (barely), causing Cartman to whine pathetically and cry for his mother, until Rick the Mountie invites the boys to celebrate Christmas Canadian-style, being part of a parade celebrating Hussein's capture and the boys' efforts to remove him from power.
 Oblivious to what just happened, Stan and Cartman (whose nose is bleeding as a result of the mere hit) are unhappy; Stan sighs and says that maybe they will have a better Christmas adventure next year.

-Production

-Saddam Hussein was caught the Sunday before this episode aired, on December 13, 2003, during Operation Red Dawn.
-This provided the perfect ending to the story.
-It was the seventh season's final reference to events in Iraq.
-"I think you could really call this the Iraq war season," Trey said.